Murilets/Murilets/README.md

 Hi!
 I'am Murilo Bertelli from Brazil!

 I'm a Front-End Developer focused on building clean, responsive, and efficient web applications.
-I have experience working with modern technologies such as React.js, JavaScript, Node.js, Express, SQL and MongoDB(MERN Stack).
+I have experience working with modern technologies such as React.js, JavaScript, Node.js, Express, SQL.
 I transform ideas into functional code and continuously learning and improving my skills through real-world projects.

 ## 🛠️ Technologies & Tools